conduktor/conduktor-docs/docs/gateway/concepts/index.md

 - Using an **External** source of authentication such as OAuth/OIDC, mTLS, LDAP
 - Using Gateway **Local** Service Accounts

-Check the dedicated [Authentication page](/gateway/concepts/authentication) to understand how to configure them for Conduktor Gateway.
+Check the dedicated [Authentication page](/gateway/concepts/authentication) for more details.

 ## Virtual Clusters